 Otherwise, if the T-EES is the same as the S-EES, EEC Context Push relocation is skipped.

 7. The S-EES sends the target information notification to the EEC as described in clause 8.8.3.5.3.
+If ACR is initieated for common EAS, the notification message includes application group ID to indicate EEC that the target EAS is common EAS for the specified application group ID.